 Peel‘n Stick: A term used for self adhesive tile that does not require adhesive for installation.
 Tiles have a peel-off backing that, once removed, uncovers adhesive on the tile’s underside.
 These tiles are easy to stick to the floor, but once placed, can be difficult to remove.

-Perimeter Spread Adhesive: An installation system for felt-backed vinyl sheet floors in which adhesive is spread around the perimeter, or outside edge, of the underside of the floor before it is placed down for installation.
+Perimeter Spread Adhesive: An installation system for felt-backed vinyl sheet floors.
+The adhesive is spread around the perimeter, or outside edge, of the underside of the floor before it is placed down for installation.

 Plywood: A structural material consisting of sheets of wood glued or cemented together and used as underlayment for vinyl flooring.